Skip to content

 Without negative keywords, broad and phrase match campaigns serve impressions on irrelevant queries.
 You pay for clicks that will never convert.
 In most accounts we audit, 15% to 30% of search spend goes to queries that should have been excluded.
 Negatives are the single cheapest way to improve account efficiency.

-• Every broad and phrase match campaign has negatives tailored to its theme.
+• Every broad and phrase match campaign has either campaign-level negatives, ad-group-level negatives, or a shared list attached.

 • Negatives are reviewed and updated at least monthly using the Search Terms report.

-• Shared negative keyword lists cover account-wide exclusions (competitors, jobs, free, DIY, etc.).
+• Shared negative keyword lists cover account-wide exclusions (competitors, jobs, free, DIY, etc.) and are attached to all search campaigns.

-1. Setting up campaigns and never adding negatives.
+1. Setting up campaigns and never adding negatives at any scope.
 This is the default state of most accounts.
 Broad match without negatives is essentially a blank check to Google.

 3. Using only exact match negatives.
 This misses variations.
 A phrase match negative for “free consultation” blocks “free consultation near me” and “get free consultation online.”
 An exact match negative only blocks the exact phrase.